zippy345/dsc-v3-tableau-visualizations-lab/README.md

 Next, let's create a chart that visualizes the number of orders by region.

 ### Create a Regional Map
-1. Select the New Worksheet Icon from the from the sheets tab.
+1. Select the New Worksheet Icon from the sheets tab.

-2. Double click the title bar on the Sheets pane and enter "Orders by Region".
-Center the title and change the font-size to 16.
+2. Double-click the title bar on the Sheets pane and enter "Orders by Region".
+Center the title and change the font size to 16.

 3. Drag the `Orders.Orders Count` pill from the Data pane to the Rows shelf.
-Then, drag the `Orders.Postal-Code` pill to the Columns shelf.
+Then, drag the `Orders.Postal Code` pill to the Columns shelf.

 Your screen will look like this: